 These early parts feel a bit disjointed and weighed down by exposition, but Coogler does something fantastic once the MacGuffins are dispensed with.
 He has managed to craft a film in which the stakes are more emotionally salient than any previous Marvel film by paradoxically shrinking them.
 Rather than trying to save the world, T’Challa is trying to save the soul of his people.

 Coogler’s task would be impossible without Jordan’s great strengths as an actor.
 Killmonger is not a force of pure evil, the kind of villain who wants to destroy the world that we’ve come to expect.
-Jordan instead plays him as someone traumatized by great pain inflicted on him his whole life.
+Jordan instead plays him as someone traumatized by the great pain inflicted on him his whole life.
 It’s common for writers and directors to try to create antagonists who have been wronged, but it’s usually little more than a transparent ruse.
 Coogler and Jordan succeed where so many others have failed; if anything, Killmonger threatens to become more compelling than T’Challa.
 Jordan is the stronger actor, and Coogler has learned how to coax strong performances out of him after working together on Fruitvale Station (2013) and Creed (2015).

-It’s hard to overstate just how exhilarating it is to watch a film in which black characters are allowed to be the masters of their own destiny — completely.
+It’s hard to overstate just how exhilarating it is to watch a film in which black characters are allowed to be the masters of their own destinies — completely.
 Marvel films have made strides toward diversity in the form of minority sidekicks, but Black Panther proves that their stories can be just as compelling, if not more compelling.

 If there’s something frustrating about Coogler’s radicalism, it’s the way in which he restrains it at times.
 He has created a fascinating film of black sovereignty, yet it’s a world in which gender dynamics are nearly as calcified as our own.
 Sure, T’Challa is surrounded by vicious women warriors, but that’s just it — everything they do is in service of him.
 It’s fascinating how many strong female characters Coogler and co-writer Joe Robert Cole have created, but each of them exists solely to facilitate his needs, his desires.
 They’re a step up from helpless abandoned waifs like Rachel McAdams in Dr. Strange (2016) or Natalie Portman in Thor (2011), but they still lack their own interior lives.

-Other aspects of the Wakandan society seem oddly regressive.
+Other aspects of Wakandan society seem oddly regressive.
 Its devotion to combat and warfare is meant to telegraph strength, but it often looks more like bellicosity.
 The senior members of the country’s major tribes are devoted to the monarchy, yet any person who can beat the king in a fistfight gets to assume his throne.
 There are moments in which Black Panther suggests T’Challa will reform these medieval practices, but no such change occurs.

 Perhaps it’s asking too much of Coogler to liberate everyone in Wakanda in one fell swoop.
 He has created the first Marvel film that truly feels like the work of a single creative vision, not the result of a committee meeting.
 That vision is still radical and revelatory.
 Black Panther charts a way forward for future blockbusters to approach representation.
 It remains to be seen whether Hollywood is paying attention.